Latest posts by Brad Smith (see all)

 Grammarly is awesome for English.
 But only English grammatical errors.

 WhiteSmoke is awesome for pretty much every other major language.

 Feature #5.
 Costs

-Last but not least, how much are these grammar tools gonna set you back?
+Last but not least, how much are these grammar checker tools gonna set you back?

-Grammarly is the only one with a true month-to-month option.
+Grammarly plagiarism checker and punctuation tool has a free version and is the only one with a true month-to-month option.
 It ain’t cheap, though.
 I paid $29.95 per month.

-This monthly option is perfect if you want to try out the paid features for a few weeks.
+This monthly option is perfect if you want to try out the paid features of a grammar checker for a few weeks.
 However, you’ll want to switch pretty quickly to save some money.